 Once a vaccine is made, an epidemic can be controlled.
 For example, the flu killed millions in the early 1900s before a vaccine was produced.
 Now it is easily controlled if people get the flu shot once a year and stay out of public places when they are sick.
 The U.S. and other parts of the world are seeing a decline in new and severe cases of COVID-19 as more and more people get the vaccine.
 The U.S. and other parts of the world are seeing a decline in new and severe cases of COVID-19 as more and more people get the vaccine.

 The best thing you can do to keep from getting COVID-19 is the same as what you would do to avoid any other airborne virus.

 The CDC and other experts have websites with advice on preventing the spread of airborne viruses:

-While the coronavirus is getting a lot of media attention, flu is still the biggest worry in the U.S. It spreads quickly, in part because many people don’t get the flu shot each year.
+While COVID-19 is getting a lot of media attention, flu is still a big worry in the U.S. It spreads quickly, in part because many people don’t get the flu shot each year.